bridgeyangk/ExGeo/README.md

 # ExGeo
+2.Update log(23.10.27): We modified the prior probability parameter p=0.2 of Aib.
+If we want to reproduce the explainability experiment, it may be more obvious to use smaller probability parameters.
+It is worth noting that different weight coefficients 'beta' will eventually make the learned Q(Aib/A) converge to the prior distribution P(A).
+A larger weight coefficient 'beta' will retain fewer nodes with the same accuracy.

-Update log(23.10.19): We supplement code for print the mask_matrix in main.py which can show the change of matrix by change the number of epoch.
+1.Update log(23.10.19): We supplement code for print the mask_matrix in main.py which can show the change of matrix by change the number of epoch.